If you're getting errors in your copy trading results or just seeing a low success rate, this guide is for you

 Technical errors are very occasional, and while they can happen and hinder copy trading activities on our platform, it's a rare case.
 If you're seeing copy trading errors, most probably you don't have enough funds to make the deal.
 For example, the strategy sells USDT and buys BTC, and you have very little (or 0) USDT on your exchange balance.

 Next, you need to compare your portfolio to the strategy’s portfolio.
 On the Subscription page, click the Align Portfolio or View Portfolio button.
 You’ll see the most recent comparison of portfolios.
-If you see noticeable differences in coin distribution (more than 1-2%), we recommend you align your portfolio respectively.
-You can select alignment (automatically done by the system), or align manually on your exchange account.
+If you see noticeable differences in coin distribution (more than 1-5%), we recommend you align your portfolio respectively.
+You can select alignment (automatically done by the system or by the trader), or align manually on your exchange account.

 Compare trading balances